johnh03/StravaToSheets/README.md

 ✔ **Activity name, type, and duration**
 ✔ **Kudos received**
 ✔ **Summary page** with total kudos and total time spent
+✔ **Kudos Per Month** chart with kudos recieved per month ✔ **Activities Per Month** chart with all logged activities per month ✔ **Kudos vs Activities Per Month** chart to compare activities logged and kudos gained per month ✔ **Activities Map** that contains every activity with GPS map information logged on your Strava profile
 ---

 ### 🎯 Notes

 - The setup process is **one-time only**; the script will handle token refreshing automatically.
 - Keep your **Client Secret, Authorization Token, and Refresh Token confidential** to prevent unauthorized access.
-- Make sure you have all the libraries used in the .py file, use the following command in command prompt to ensure they are installed
+- Make sure you have all the libraries used in the python file, use the following command in command prompt to ensure they are installed

 ```
 py -m pip install --force-reinstall requests urllib3 pandas openpyxl folium polyline